 Cleveland Innovation Project

-The Cleveland Innovation Project — an alliance of the Cleveland Foundation, Fund For Our Economic Future, Greater Cleveland Partnership, JumpStart, and TeamNEO and supported by a steering committee comprised of corporate and civic leaders — is a regional strategy effort with a balanced mission of strengthening technology-based economic growth and prosperity for all Greater Cleveland residents.
-Since 2019, the alliance, steering committee, and more than 150 business, entrepreneurial, institutional, and nonprofit leaders have developed and launched integrated initiatives towards the vision of Cleveland being a Leading Midwest Region for Technology-led Growth & Inclusion by 2030.
+The Cleveland Innovation Project — an alliance of the Cleveland Foundation, Fund For Our Economic Future, Greater Cleveland Partnership, JumpStart, and TeamNEO and supported by a steering committee comprised of corporate and civic leaders — is a regional strategy effort launched in 2019 with a mission of strengthening technology-based economic growth and prosperity for all Greater Cleveland residents.
+The alliance and more than 150 business, entrepreneurial, institutional, and nonprofit leaders have developed and launched integrated initiatives towards the vision of Cleveland being a Leading Midwest Region for Technology-led Growth & Inclusion by 2030.
+To date, over $850 million has been committed to propel the initiatives by private, philanthropic, and public sources

 Based on a review of the region’s innovation assets, industry clusters, and market trends, three sectors emerged as having the most powerful combination of strengths, opportunities, potential, and readiness for growth: